Native Americans in Utah: Paiute

 The Paiute people are native to Utah and were a nomadic people that traveled quite frequently.
 Their original territory covered 30 million acres, in which they moved around following the seasons and animal migration.
-Paiutes were relatively unharmed by European settlement until the 1850s when Mormon settlers came to their territory.
-The most notable interaction between the Paiutes and the Mormons was in 1857 during the Mountain Meadows Massacre.
+The first recorded contact between Paiutes and Europeans in the area that would later become Utah was in 1776 when the Domínguez–Escalante expedition encountered a group of Paiute women gathering seeds.
+The Paiutes were relatively unharmed by European settlement until the 1850s when Mormon settlers came to their territory.
+The most notable interaction between Paiutes and the Mormons was in 1857 during the Mountain Meadows Massacre.
 After this massacre, the Paiute people have been very vocal about not being involved, while the Mormons at the time of the incident blamed them.

 Shoshone

 The Shoshone people are native to Wyoming, Idaho, and Utah.
-The name Shoshone means "high growing grasses" they are sometimes referred to as the "Grass House People."
+The name Shoshone originates from a word from their own language, the plural of the term for a type of high-growing grass; they are sometimes referred to as the "Grass House People".
 The Shoshone people are native to the Great Basin area.
-They were mainly a hunter and gatherer type of people with bison meat being their most important resource.
+They were mainly a hunter-and-gatherer type of people, with bison meat being their most important resource.